 The effect of Acetyl Hexapeptide-8 Amide (10% in oil-in-water emulsion without preservatives) on skin histology was studied using groups of 10 Kunming mice, one of which was an aged model group.
-The test substance was applied (aged mice only) twice daily for 6 wk.
-When compared to the aged model group, the skin of mice treated with Acetyl Hexapeptide-8 Amide was thicker, with a greater number of collagen fibers, and the fibers were dense and compact.
+The test substance was applied twice daily for 6 wk.
+When compared to the normal control group, the following changes were observed in the aged model group: thinner skin, significant reduction in amount of collagen fibers in the dermis, and fibers were bound more loosely.

-The cytotoxicity of Acetyl Hexapeptide-8 Amide was evaluated in an in vitro proliferation assay using the formazanbased antiproliferation assay (EZ4U assay).
-Human embryonic kidney (HEK)-293 and neuroblastoma (IMR-32) cell lines, as well as human epidermal fibroblasts, were incubated for 48 h with test substance concentrations ranging from 0.01 μ M to 100 μ M. Significant antiproliferative activity was observed at concentrations above 10 μ M. Particularly, a significant antiproliferative effect of Acetyl Hexapeptide-8 Amide in human epidermal fibroblasts was observed at 100 μ M.
+The cytotoxicity of Acetyl Hexapeptide-8 Amide was evaluated in an in vitro proliferation assay using the formazan-based antiproliferation assay (EZ4U assay).
+Human embryonic kidney (HEK)-293 and neuroblastoma (IMR-32) cell lines, as well as human epidermal fibroblasts, were incubated for 48 h with test substance concentrations ranging from 0.01 μ M to 100 μ M. Significant antiproliferative activity was observed at concentrations above 10 μ M. Particularly, the significant effect of Acetyl Hexapeptide-8 Amide in human epidermal fibroblasts was observed at 100 μ M.